Ebojen/delta-not-pi/delta_no_pi.md

 $$ C=\delta\cdot (4\cdot width) $$

-Of particular interest is the term $4\cdot width$.
+Of particular interest is the quantitity $4\cdot width$.
 This is the perimeter for the circumscribing square!
 Again, we can understand the similar concept for a circle in terms of a fraction of the formula for the circumscribing square.
 And not only is the relationship parallel, but it is in fact the same relationship!
 A circle is a fixed fraction of its circumscribing square.
 It becomes clear that a powerful way to conceptualize a circle is as a fraction of its circumscribing square.

 To summarize, given a circle of diameter $w$ and a square with sides of length $w$, we have the following relationships.

 ### Definitional Values

-$$ \delta = \frac{\pi}{4} \approx 0.7854 $$
+$$ \delta = \frac{\pi}{4} = \frac{\tau}{8} \approx 0.7854 $$

 ### Area